gabeklein/expressive-mvc/README.md

 - adds a new tracked value to the live-state.
 - this will return `true` if adding the key succeeded, `false` if did not (because it exists).
 - setting value is optional, if absent, `key` simply begins watching.
-> Not really recommended after initializing, but can come in handy.
+> Not really recommended after initializing, but could come in handy in a pinch.

 <br />